 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Five times soloist at the BBC Proms, Piers Lane’s wide-ranging concerto repertoire exceeds ninety works and has led to engagements with many of the world’s great orchestras, working with conductors including Sir Andrew Davis, Andrew Litton, Vassily Sinaisky, Yan Pascal Tortelier and Brett Dean.
+Five times soloist at the BBC Proms, Piers Lane’s wide-ranging concerto repertoire exceeds 100 works and has led to engagements with many of the world’s great orchestras, working with conductors including Sir Andrew Davis, Andrew Litton, Vassily Sinaisky, Yan Pascal Tortelier and Brett Dean.
 Festival appearances include Aldeburgh, Bath Mostly Mozart, Bard, Bergen, Cheltenham, Como Autumn Music, La Roque d’Anthéron, Rockport, Seattle, Prague Spring, Ruhr Klavierfestival, Schloss vor Husum and the Chopin festivals in Warsaw, Duszniki-Zdrój, Mallorca and Paris.

 Piers Lane is in great demand as a collaborative artist, and he continues his long-standing partnerships with the Goldner String Quartet, violinist Tasmin Little and cellist Zuill Bailey.
 He has written and presented over 100 programmes for BBC Radio 3, including the popular 54-part series The Piano.